 Air freight rates

-Luxembourg has excellent road connections with the rest of Europe’s freight routes, so relocation by truck or van can be a smart move if you’re moving from a nearby European country.
+Luxembourg has excellent road connections with the rest of Europe’s freight routes.
+As a result, relocation by truck or van can be a smart move if you’re moving from nearby.

-You can either drive yourself, hire a ‘man with a van’ or use a specialist international freight transport company; if you choose the latter option you can sometimes benefit from groupage, where several removal companies transport their goods together or you share the truck with somebody else’s belongings, thus cutting the cost.
+You can either drive yourself, hire a ‘man with a van,’ or use a specialist international freight transport company.
+If you choose the latter, you can sometimes benefit from groupage, which is when several removal companies transport their goods together, or you share the truck with somebody else’s belongings.

 Freight transit times